-Those shoppers who bravely rise the morning after Thanksgiving to strike out into the madness of Black Friday will have one less store to rush into this year.
+Those shoppers who bravely rise the morning after Thanksgiving to strike out into the madness of Black Friday have one less store to rush into.

-“Black Friday is the perfect time to remind ourselves of the essential truth that life is richer, more connected and complete when you choose to spend it outside,” Jerry Stritzke, the chief executive of REI, said in a press release.
+“Black Friday is the perfect time to remind ourselves of the essential truth that life is richer, more connected and complete when you choose to spend it outside,” Jerry Stritzke, the chief executive of REI, said.

-The Black Friday shuttering comes in addition to the Thanksgiving holiday that REI also provides employees at its 143 national stores.
-And yes, both days off will include full pay for employees.
+The Black Friday shuttering comes in addition to the Thanksgiving holiday that REI also provides employees at its 151 national stores.
+And yes, both days off will include full pay for its 12,000 employees.

 "While the rest of the world is fighting it out in the aisles, we hope to see you in the great outdoors," Stritzke told employees in an email.